 For the last few years I’ve been largely living my life in accordance with two principles: that almost every situation has the potential to be brilliant and that I should always act upon my curiosity.
 I will wonder what’s happening around a corner then confidently head down it, hopeful for the best outcome.
-So, when I was asked to act as a judge for this year’s Greater Manchester Fringe Festival, it felt like I was in the ideal state of mind.
+So, when I was asked to act as a judge for this year’s Greater Manchester Fringe Festival, it felt like I was already in the ideal state of mind for it.

 I planned my days around the event schedule, catching dozens of shows across Salford and Manchester, rarely fully knowing what I would be seeing and excited about that.
 I barrelled between 53Two, The International Anthony Burgess Foundation, Salford Arts Theatre and Jimmy’s.
-Or haunted The Kings Arms in Salford, the beating heart of the festival, flitting between their Theatre and Studio spaces, greedily keen to cram in the greatest number of performances and generally forgetting to eat.
+But I spent most of my time haunting The Kings Arms in Salford.
+This is the beating heart of the festival and I flitted between its Theatre and Studio spaces, greedily cramming in the greatest number of performances while generally forgetting to eat.

 I caught feverish works in progress, like Robin Ince’s brilliantly frenetic ‘Chaos of Delight’ and Ros Ballinger’s ‘Better Than Dying Alone’, an unflinching stand-up show about sex and relationships.
-I saw Ben Moor’s hilarious and exquisitely-crafted comic lecture ‘Pronoun Trouble’.
-Rosa Wright’s heartbreakingly funny and startlingly honest bingo-based music and poetry show, ‘Love Calculator’.
+I saw Ben Moor’s hilarious and exquisitely-crafted comic lecture ‘Pronoun Trouble’ and Rosa Wright’s heartbreakingly funny and startlingly honest bingo-based music and poetry show, ‘Love Calculator’.
 Quina Chapman’s ‘Fan Girl’, a charming and lovingly-assembled tribute to fan culture.
-And Marlon’s Solomon’s labour of anger, ‘Conspiracy Theory: A Lizard’s Tale’, a show that rode hilarity, fury and tear-jerking positivity as it delved into the dark and insidious nature of antisemitism.
-All shows that variously left me reeling and satisfied that my enthusiasm was paying off.
+Marlon’s Solomon’s labour of anger, ‘Conspiracy Theory: A Lizard’s Tale’, a show that rode hilarity, fury and tear-jerking positivity as it delved into the dark and insidious nature of antisemitism.
+All featured performances that left me reeling and feeling satisfied that my enthusiasm was paying off.

 Many of the shows I caught are currently impossible to get tickets for at the Edinburgh Fringe.
 Like award-winning young comedian Maisie Adam’s effortless and perfectly paced debut show, ‘Vague’ and Damien Warren-Smith’s world class ‘Garry Starr Performs Everything’.
-It would be hard to name a more finely honed hour of physical comedy and I staggered out afterwards, my face and stomach still flinching from the exertion of an hour of concentrated laughter.
-Immediately evangelical, I WhatsApped a group of my friends as I headed out of the theatre, making them a pledge.
-“If you come to this show and don’t have an incredible time, I will let you all punch me in the face.”
+It would be hard to name a more finely-honed hour of physical comedy than the latter, and I staggered out afterwards, my face and stomach still flinching from the exertion of an hour of concentrated laughter.

-One evening I took my 12 year daughter along to see ‘Things We Tell The Hours After Midnight’, a mature and powerful piece of theatre written by 16 year old playwright and actor, Libby Hall.
+I took my 12-year daughter along to Salford Arts Theatre to see ‘Things We Tell The Hours After Midnight’, a mature and powerful play written by 16-year old playwright and actor, Libby Hall.
 As the largely teenage cast took their bows, so brimming with talent, hope and potential, it was tough not be moved.
-My daughter reached over to me in the darkness and gently wiped away a tear running down my cheek.
-Knowing that when the house lights went up, it would be straight up mortifying for her to be seen sitting next to a crying middle-aged man.
+My daughter reached over to me in the darkness and gently wiped away a tear running down my cheek, knowing that when the house lights went up, it would be straight up mortifying for her to be seen sitting next to a crying middle-aged man.
 But safely in the car and driving home, she quoted her favourite lines and talked of how inspirational it had been to see what people of her own age could achieve.
-And that she’d prefer a backstage theatre role, where she wouldn’t have to tolerate the sight of me blubbing like I was sending my firstborn off to war.
+That she’d like to work in the theatre but would prefer a backstage role, where she wouldn’t have to tolerate the sight of me blubbing like I was sending my firstborn off to war.

 Much of the charm of the fringe shows comes from their informal settings.
 Bob Young’s ‘King Lear (Alone)’ for example, is a powerful and finely-tuned solo interpretation of the Shakespeare tragedy.
 But his wife was equally compelling, chatting with the audience after the show and loudly broadcasting his career highs and lows while he stood on stage, waiting it out, clearly used to this sort of thing.
 “So, go on.
 Be honest,” she asked us.
 “Who fell asleep?”
 This was a magic I knew I would not experience at the Royal Exchange.

-The opposite is true of The Thermos Museum, which sounds exactly as boring as it isn’t.
-A captivating, largely improvised touring exhibit, set up throughout the Kings Arms and out into the beer garden, it swept up fascinated passers-by as it moved, essentially forming a conga.
+Then there was The Thermos Museum, which sounds exactly as boring as it isn’t.
+A captivating, largely improvised touring exhibit, set up throughout the Kings Arms and threading out into the beer garden, it swept up fascinated passers-by as it moved, essentially forming a conga.
 But one that, in place of music, was led by the voice of an eccentric man explaining that Thermos flasks were perfectly suited for the transport of both human organs and animal semen.
 At the end of the tour, I chatted with him in the bar and he revealed his master plan.